OpenCageData/address-formatting/README.md

 	Rue du Médecin-Colonel Calbairac, Toulouse

-This repository contains templates for various address formats around the world to get you started.
+This repository contains templates for various address formats used in territories around the world.
 It also contains test cases.

 ### Which addresses we're talking about

 The intended use-case is database or geocoding systems (forward, reverse, autocomplete) were we know both the country of the address and the language of the user/reader.
 The address is displayed and not used to print on an envelope.
-It is in use on the [OpenCage Geocoder](http://geocoder.opencagedata.com)
+It is in use on the [OpenCage Geocoder](http://geocoder.opencagedata.com).

 We have to deal with